 States I’ve Visited

-The USA and Canada are almost magical; like Hong Kong, it was built by immigrants and refugees who arrived with nothing and faced with an uncertain future.
-With determination and grit, they resolved to make this a meritocracy where anyone can make it in life – or so they believed.
-Read more
+The U.S. is almost a magical place; like Hong Kong, it was built by immigrants and refugees who arrived with nearly nothing and faced with an uncertain future.
+With determination and grit, they resolved to make this a meritocracy where they believed anyone can make it with hard work.
+The Read more

 Moose Jaw, SK